mnot/I-D/variants/draft.md

 --- abstract

-This specification introduces the HTTP "Variants" response header field to communicate what representations are available for a given resource, and the companion "Variant-Key" response header field to indicate which representation was selected.
-It is an augmentation of the "Vary" mechanism in HTTP caching.
+This specification introduces an alternative way to communicate a secondary cache key for a HTTP resource, using the HTTP "Variants" and "Variant-Key" response header fields.
+Its aim is to make HTTP proactive content negotiation more cache-friendly.

 --- note_Note_to_Readers